Discover more at Hidcote

 Sit and watch the birds in the New Orchard as they feed on our birdfeeders or on the windfall apples.

-Listen to the Red kites flying high above the garden in the Beech Allee.
+Listen to the red kites flying high above the garden in the Beech Allée.

 We have partnered with Silent Spaces to provide a dedicated silent space in the garden, this is located in the Italian Shelter - please note that this space is located off of the accessible visitor route and has steps leading to it.
-Other quieter areas of the garden to enjoy are the Wilderness, Beech Allee, the Nuttery Orchard and the Old Orchard.
+Other quieter areas of the garden to enjoy are the Wilderness, Beech Allée, the Nuttery Orchard and the Old Orchard.

 We have a selection of local walks which take in the wider Hidcote farm estate, or local villages and viewpoints.
 These walks cover a mixture of terrain, abilities and length.
-Please ask at the Visitor Welcome for a copy, or for advice on which would be the best fit.
+Please ask at Visitor Reception for a copy, or for advice on which would be the best fit.
 All walks start from our car park, we advise parking in the top car park (to the left as you come up the drive).

 Find out when Hidcote is open, how to get here, the things to see and do and more.